Where to Have an Author's Breakfast in Paris?

 The place.
 In the middle of the Port Royal no man's land, La Bête Noire stands out as the cool kids’ hideout.
 This adorable café, known for its sweet treats, serves incredible breakfasts all week long, becoming a brunch hotspot on Saturdays and Sundays.
 In short: a must-add to your list of go-to spots.

-To start the day right: traditional Polish babka baked two or three times a week, a grilled cheese with Morbier and spinach (€11), cinnamon rolls, Sicilian almond macarons, a soft-boiled egg with toasted bread (€7), and a granola bowl with seasonal fruit and yogurt (€8)...
-The pastry selection changes daily, best enjoyed with a great latte or an excellent tea.
+To start the day well : traditional Polish babas a few times a week, an ultra-indulgent grilled cheese (€11), cinnamon rolls, Sicilian almond macarons, soft-boiled egg with toast (€7), a granola bowl with seasonal fruits and yogurt (€8)… The pastry selection changes daily, best enjoyed with a good latte or an excellent tea.